 FOCUS supports children exposed to violence and trauma through improved communication and collaboration between first responders (law enforcement, fire fighters, emergency medical responders, etc), schools and community resources.

-If a first responder encounters a child that may have been exposed to a traumatic event, that child's information is included in a FOCUS Notification that is sent out to Stanislaus Drug Enforcement Agency (SDEA).
-The SDEA Prevention/Education liaison will forward the notification to the designated school official as soon as possible.
+If a first responder encounters a child that may have been exposed to a traumatic event, that child's information is included in a FOCUS Notification that is sent out to the child's school district and school site via the FOCUS app.

 A designated school official will receive the notification and alert the child's teacher.
 The teacher will observe the child's behavior/academic performance, and utilize trauma sensitive interventions as deemed appropriate.
 If the child exhibits any problems, the teacher will address the issue or refer the child to the school counselor.